-- Traditional Thanksgiving feast: Roast turkey breast with gravy, mashed potatoes, green bean casserole, cranberry sauce, roasted Brussels sprouts, kale salad with cinnamon dressing and healthy pumpkin pie.
+- Traditional Thanksgiving feast: Roast turkey breast with gravy, mashed potatoes, green bean casserole, cranberry sauce, kale salad with cinnamon dressing and healthy pumpkin pie.

-- To feed only a small crowd: Boneless turkey breast roast, garlic green beans, mashed sweet potatoes and spinach salad followed by pumpkin cake for dessert.
+- To feed only a small crowd: Boneless turkey breast, garlic green beans, mashed sweet potatoes and spinach salad recipe followed by pumpkin cake for dessert.

-- Vegetarian thanksgiving: Sweet potato egg casserole, butternut squash soup with coconut milk, cauliflower risotto, mac and cheese and Brussels sprouts salad followed by no bake peanut butter pie.
+- Vegetarian thanksgiving: Sweet potato egg casserole, Instant Pot butternut squash soup, cauliflower risotto, mac and cheese and followed by no bake peanut butter pie.

-- Untraditional Thanksgiving feast: Chicken stuffed with brie, baked salmon in foil, roasted asparagus, cauliflower potato salad, Mexican kale salad and no bake strawberry cheesecake!
+- Untraditional Thanksgiving feast: Chicken stuffed with brie, baked salmon in foil, roasted asparagus, cauliflower potato salad, Mexican kale salad and healthy no bake cheesecake!

 Easy Thanksgiving dinner options are endless (continue reading below!), let me know in the comments what you are making!

 - Healthy Thanksgiving FAQs

 - Thanksgiving Serving Recommendations